Hamburg Open: Women's

 Between 2003 and 2020, no tournaments were held in Hamburg.
-Hamburg returned to the WTA calendar in 2021 after it secured license in the 250 series from the Baltic Open that was previously held in Jurmala, Latvia.
+Hamburg returned to the WTA calendar in 2021 after it secured license in the 250 series from the Baltic Open that was previously held in Jūrmala, Latvia.

-Steffi Graf holds the record for the most wins at WTA Hamburg, winning it six times consecutively from 1987–1992.
+Steffi Graf holds the record for the most wins at WTA Hamburg, winning it six times consecutively from 1987 to 1992.
 She also finished runner-up a further two times.